“Let me tell you about what I think she’s really learning…”

 Though I left the classroom for a time, to adopt and raise two children, I never stopped thinking about how parents and teachers have to work together to agree on how they will recognize and encourage growth.
 When my own kids were old enough, I toured and observed far and wide for a school whose values I could fully embrace.
 In addition to observing physical environments and classroom interactions, I found myself increasingly drawn to schools’ reporting tools.

 Far beyond what I’d expected, school report cards offered insights into the fundamental values of the learning communities I was comparing.

 I felt like I’d found the place where the rubber meets the road: the school’s explicit assertions, for parents, about what had been accomplished while students were at school.
 Studying school report cards became a hobby for me.

-I had my first “Assessment Aha!” moment in 2009, when I got my hands on a multi-page rubric developed by Pat Baker, one of the founders of The Bixby School – a private, progressive Pre-K through 5th grade learning community in Boulder, Colorado.
+I had my first real, assessment AHA! moment in 2009, when I got my hands on a multi-page rubric developed by Pat Baker, one of the founders of The Bixby School – a private, progressive Pre-K through 5th grade learning community in Boulder, Colorado.
 I was so excited by The Bixby School’s assessment rubric (along with other aspects of the program) that I immediately registered Kofi to attend 1st grade.

-Ironically, by the time I stumbled on the rubric, 2 or 3 years into its use, The Bixby faculty had come to find it cumbersome, and parents were pushing for quantitative reporting consistent with broader trends in education.
-The school discontinued use of the rubric after the following school year.
+Ironically, by the time I stumbled on the rubric, 2 or 3 years into its use, The Bixby faculty had come to find it cumbersome, and parents were pushing for quantitative reporting consistent with local trends in education.
+The school discontinued use of the rubric soon after.
 In both my private and my public school experience, parents and administrators overwhelmingly favor a scorekeeping paradigm of school accountability.
 This reveals nothing so much as a need for educators to craft (and apply deliberately) a more complex and nuanced narrative about the contribution they make to young people’s development.